 for shame!
 They will shun you, and tell everyone to do likewise.
 They will ostracize you until you

 Respect is extrinsic, relying on an external party to give it to you.
 They can give it and take it away at their whim.
-If you feel Respect is important, you will always be beholden to those who give it to you, and victimized by those who don't.
+If you feel being respected is paramount, you will always be beholden to those who give it to you, and victimized by those who don't.

 The powerful know the hunger of each of us to love and be loved.
 They know that respect is easily confused with love.
 For respect means you made an impact on someone, or they made an impact on you.
 You mattered.
 Everyone wants to matter to someone.